noobmaster32bit/github-slideshow/_posts/0000-01-02-noobmaster32bit.md

 layout: slide
 title: "Welcome to our second slide!"
 --------
-this is a slide apparently
+this is a text field!
 use the left arrow to go back!